Skip to content ↓

 What does Music at Frogwell offer our children?

-Our intention is that children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
+Our intention is that children gain a rich understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
 Our aim is to develop a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music.
-Through Charanga, our music curriculum ensures pupils sing, listen, play, perform and evaluate.
+Through use of the 'Sing Up' scheme, our music curriculum ensures pupils sing, listen, play, perform and evaluate.
 These components are embedded in classroom activities, as well as the weekly singing assemblies, various concerts and performance and the learning of instruments.

 What are the main aims of our Music curriculum?